1 wounded, 1 sought in Dallas shopping mall shooting

 The mall was evacuated as officers reviewed security video and made a store-by-store search of the mall for the suspect.
 No other shootings or injuries were reported.

 Dallas Police said on Twitter that there was “not an active shooter.”
+Meanwhile, police officers were positioned outside the large mall that also was ringed with emergency responder vehicles.

+Sabrena Moore, 23, said she was shopping at the H&M on the second floor of the mall when she heard several gunshots.

+“I started running toward the fire escape, because that’s the nearest exit that I saw,” she told The Dallas Morning News.